 What Are the Proper Procedures For Deduction?

-Just how can a grower go about establishing the presence and extent of residual fertilizer supply and that it is actually being exhausted?
+How can a grower establish the presence and extent of residual fertilizer supply and that it is actually being exhausted?
 One method is if farmland has an actual excess soil fertility base, it will normally bring a price premium upon sale.
-This approach also applies for instances when farmland has well-kept fences, field drainage tile, and grain storage facilities–a price premium applies to factor in the existence of those assets.
-As for residual fertilizer supply, the excess amount can be measured by grid soil sampling.
+This approach also applies to instances when farmland has well-kept fences, field drainage tile, and grain storage facilities–a price premium applies to factor in the existence of those assets.
+As for residual fertilizer supply, grid soil sampling can measure the excess amount.
 This is a service we offer at E4.

 Our soil sampling methodology and trusted lab partners help growers determine the average (base) soil fertility for various soil types.
 Once the soil samples are gathered, the fertility levels of those samples are compared to the base fertility guideline levels for particular soil types to establish the amount of “excess” fertility on a tract of the desired farmland.

-The goal here is to obtain data for the established base soil fertility for the type of soil on the purchased farmland from comparable tracts and comparable soil types.
+The goal is to obtain data for the established base soil fertility for the type of soil on the purchased farmland from comparable tracts and soil types.
 By establishing the base soil fertility, the actual sampling on the purchased property will indicate whether excess residual fertilizer is present on the farmland.
-It’s important to note that soil sampling should take place on or before the buyer takes possession of the farmland.
-For farmland that is inherited, the sampling should happen before the buyer applies any new fertilization.
+It’s important to note that soil sampling should occur on or before the buyer takes possession of the farmland.
+For inherited farmland, the sampling should happen before the buyer applies any new fertilization.

 Is Documentation Needed?